dimajix/flowman/BUILDING.md

 Although you can normally build Flowman on Windows, it is recommended to use Linux instead.
 But nevertheless Windows is still supported to some extend, but requires some extra care.
 You will need the Hadoop WinUtils installed.
-You can download the binaries from https://github.com/steveloughran/winutils and install an appropriate version somewhere onto your machine (please also consider https://github.com/s911415/apache-hadoop-3.1.0-winutils for Hadoop 3.1 and later).
+You can download the binaries from https://github.com/cdarlint/winutils and install an appropriate version somewhere onto your machine.
 Do not forget to set the HADOOP_HOME or PATH environment variable to the installation directory of these utils!

 You should also configure git such that all files are checked out using "LF" endings instead of "CRLF", otherwise some unittests may fail and Docker images might not be useable.
 This can be done by setting the git configuration